NYPL/hold-request-service/README.md

 ### Process a Lambda Event

+This lambda has three events:
+- DiscoveryEvent.json, simulating a hold request from Discovery UI
+- RecapEvent.json, simulating a hold request from Recap UI
+- EddEvent.json, simulating an edd request from Discovery UI.

-This lambda has two events, DiscoveryEvent.json and RecapEvent.json, which simulate holds processed from Discovery UI and RecapUI.
-HoldRequestConsumer uses the absence/presence of the deliveryLocation property to tell the source of the event.
-Only the Discovery event will be processed to the Recap API and placed in the HoldRequestResult Kinesis stream.
+HoldRequestConsumer uses the absence/presence of the deliveryLocation property to classify the event as coming from Discovery UI/Recap UI.
+Only an event from Discovery UI will be processed to the Recap API.
 The RecapEvent will be filtered out by the HoldRequestConsumer.
+In case of an event from Discovery UI, if there are errors or in case of an EDD request, the HoldRequestConsumer will write an event to the HoldRequestResult Kinesis Stream.
+So, of the three events above, only EddEvent.json should result in an event hitting the HoldRequestResultConsumer and an email.

 To use `node-lambda` to process the sample API Gateway event in `event.json`, run: